KxSystems/docs/docs/ml/automl/ug/options.md

 _Type of hyperparameter search to perform_

-By default, grid search is applied to the best model found for a given dataset.
+By default, an exhaustive grid search is applied to the best model found for a given dataset.
 Random or Sobol-random methods are also available within AutoML and can be applied by changing the hp parameter.

 ```q
 q)tab:([]100?1f;asc 100?1f;100?1f;100?1f;100?1f)